Documentation Index

 ~a | {{ !a }} | Logical NOT |

-and, or, and not — use whichever reads better in context.
+The protocol also accepts keyword forms and, or, and not — use whichever reads better in context.

 Both && and || short-circuit, which makes || useful as a default-value mechanism: {{ name || 'Anonymous' }} returns 'Anonymous' when name is falsy (undefined, empty string, false, or 0).